-How to make the best Miracle Challah step by step.
+How to make the Best Bread Machine Challah Recipe

 Activate the yeast with 1 tablespoon of sugar and 1 ½ cups of warm water.
 If you are unsure if the yeast is ready, check out our Yeast Activation Video.

-- Knead in the bread machine and let dough sit.
+Step 4 - Knead the dough and let it rest

 Challah bread is unique in that it is used as a starter to almost all Jewish festival meals.
 Challah bread is usually made with eggs and tends to be a little bit sweet.
 This is not true of all challah recipes but that is a debate for a different time and place.